 This section contains advice and information on Academic and Study Support, Careers Support and Student Financial Support.
 Our Student Wellbeing section has everything you need to know about our Counselling Service, Mental Health Advisors Service, and Student Mentoring.

 The university provides a wide-range of advice and support services.
-The main student support hub is the Student Information Centre (known as the 'i').
+The main student support hub is the Student Information and Support Centre (known as the <i>).
 Staff are available to answer and discuss general questions and can direct you to more specialist support services.
 Whilst at UCLan, you will have access to Academic and Study Support, Careers Support, International Study Support, and Student Financial Support.
 Our Student Wellbeing section has everything you need to know about our Counselling Service, Mental Health Advisors Service, and Student Mentoring.
 Our Frequently Asked Questions (FAQs) page is useful starting point for any questions you may have.

 As a UCLan student, your health and wellbeing is very important to the university.
 Alongside our extensive sports facilities and dedicated on-campus medical centre and pharmacy, you have access to trained counsellors and mental health advisors.
 These teams are here to support you in a confidential manner throughout your time at university.
 Have you considered having or being a Student Mentor?
 The university's excellent mentoring scheme can provide help and guidance in all aspects of student life.

 Do you need help with your academic work?
 Getting the most out of your course and studies means learning lots of new study skills.
 Don't struggle unaided with literature searches or essay writing skills as experienced academic support staff are available to discuss your issues and provide help and guidance.
 If you require extra or specialised support due to a disability, we have a team of experienced disability advisors who are here to work with disabled students; ensuring a tailored and individually-based support service including appropriate examination and assessment arrangements.